-Northern and Southern California get all of the attention in the Golden State -- the Central Coast is often left out of the discussion.
-And yet it turns out that this portion of the coast is full of small and secluded seaside towns perfect for a quiet weekend getaway.
+Northern and Southern California get all of the attention in the Golden State — the California Central Coast is often left out of the discussion.
+And yet it turns out that this portion of the coast is full of small and secluded coastal towns perfect for a quiet weekend getaway.

-With its relaxed vibe and serene setting, Cambria is the perfect antidote to hectic weekday life.
+With its relaxed vibe and serene setting, visiting Cambria is the perfect antidote to hectic weekday life.

 What To Do In Cambria

 In Cambria, you can stay busy exploring the town’s natural and man-made treasures, or you can simply find a spot to sit and relax while enjoying the area’s beauty.
 Whichever you choose, you’ll surely fall in love with Cambria.

 Here’s what to do when you’re in town.